✓ Updated February 2026

 Trams (Elétricos)

-Porto's historic trams are more of a charming tourist experience than a primary mode of transport, but they offer a delightful way to see certain areas like Ribeira and Foz do Douro.
-Tram Line 1 along the river is particularly picturesque.
+Porto's historic trams are more of a charming tourist experience than a primary mode of transport, but they offer a unique way to see areas like Ribeira and Foz do Douro.
+Line 1 along the river is particularly picturesque.

 STCP Buses

-Uber and Bolt are widely available and offer a convenient, often cheaper alternative to traditional taxis, especially for longer distances or late-night travel.
-They are a good option for getting to and from the airport or train stations.
+Uber and Bolt are widely available and offer a convenient, often cost-effective alternative to taxis, especially for longer distances or late-night travel.
+They are a good option when public transport routes are inconvenient or when traveling with luggage.

 Walking